wp-plugins/eelv-newsletter/readme.txt

 == Changelog ==

+v 2.6.7
+* Add: Custom content now works for creation, not just edit newsletter

 V 2.6.6
-* Bug fix: Performances optimisation
+* Fix: Performances optimisation

 V 2.6.5
-* Bug fix: broken link for stylesheet
+* Fix: broken link for stylesheet

 V 2.6.4
-* Enhance: Added : custom column for archives to display queue and sent
+* Add: custom column for archives to display queue and sent
-* Enhance: Choice of the archive status : publish or private (for tests)
+* Add: Choice of the archive status : publish or private (for tests)
-* Enhance: Again some lines for completing translation, soon soon!
+* Add: Again some lines for completing translation, soon soon!

 V 2.6.3
-* Enhance: Added : custom email to receive a copy of any campaign send (manage it in the network admin)
+* Add: custom email to receive a copy of any campaign send (manage it in the network admin)
-* Enhance: Performances optimisation
+* Add: Performances optimisation
-* Enhance: Add some lines for completing translation, not finished yet !
+* Add: Add some lines for completing translation, not finished yet !

 V 2.6.2
-* Bug fix: broken link for status icons
+* Fix: broken link for status icons

 v 2.6
 * Publication in the wordpress repository